GangstaHikka/Domik/docs/Overview - delete me/Interior OLD.md

 ---

 ## Furniture
-Furniture - a list of [[Placeable Object OLD]] or [[Placeable Objects Container]].
+Furniture - a list of [[Placeable Object OLD]] or [[Placeable Objects Container OLD]].
 Add here all that you want to see in this room.

 ---

 ## Skins
-Skins - skins which will override a Base Skin from the [[Overview - delete me/House Generator]].
+Skins - skins which will override a Base Skin from the [[House Generator OLD]].
 If you want to change a default look of walls, ceiling, floor, etc. just make new Skin with different materials for them and add here.

 ---